-31.8 Industrial First Aid Requirements
+31.8 Occupational First Aid Requirements

-Where the Society requires an employee to perform first aid duties in addition to normal requirements of the employee's position, the cost of obtaining and renewing the Industrial First Aid Certificate will be borne by the Society.
+Where the Society requires an employee to perform first aid duties in addition to normal requirements of the employee's position, the cost of obtaining and renewing the Occupational First Aid Certificate will be borne by the Society.

-The employee designated to perform Industrial First Aid duties will receive an additional payment of \$45 per pay period (September through June inclusive).
+The employee designated to perform first aid duties will receive an additional payment of \$50 per pay period (September through June inclusive).